 Candidates for the Mentorship Program must:

 - have completed the course requirements for the professional online training within the last two years

 - have an active clinical practice, currently seeing clients and using Compassionate Inquiry with them (minimum 5 per week)

-Components of the CI Mentorship Program:
+Components of the Compassionate Inquiry® Mentorship Program:

 - Group Mentorship